Kitaps/edd_mailer/README.md

 GMAIL access to less secure apps:
 In order to allow your mailer to send mails you need to enable it on: https://myaccount.google.com/lesssecureapps

+main: change parameters of student directories, student files and document type and send all :)